readytogroove/readytogroove.github.io/_posts/blog/2013-03-19-on-design-principles.md

 date:   2014-03-19
 author: "Jennifer Aldoretta"
 category: blog
-excerpt: "Creating great products is more than writing code, whipping up designs, and knowing our stuff..."
+excerpt: "Creating great products at Groove is more than writing code, whipping up designs, and knowing our stuff..."
 ---

 >*"Design is a funny word.
 Some people think design means how it looks.
 But of course, if you dig deeper, it's really how it works."*